 Context analysis, e.g. fragile settings, different types of emergencies, health resilience and risk reduction

 Legal and ethical frameworks, e.g. human rights, international humanitarian law, refugee convention, guidelines on internally displaced persons, codes of conduct.

 Operational aspects of humanitarian interventions, e.g. needs assessments, health systems, control of communicable diseases including outbreaks, mental health, reproductive health, violence and injuries, , approaches to non-communicable disease, environmental health/water and sanitation, nutrition

 Coordination and roles in different stages of emergencies, e.g. ongoing humanitarian reform process, role of national governmental and non governmental actors.
 A focus on the humanitarian worker, e.g. health, media training

-Download the basic textbook of the course: Public Health in Humanitarian Action
+The basic textbook of the course is Public Health in Humanitarian Action.

 This course is a blended learning course.

 The first seven weeks consist of part-time online learning, which can be undertaken from anywhere in the world as long as you have a computer with an internet connection.
 Moderated online discussions, online tests and short-recorded lectures are central parts of the online learning experience.